 My passion is for self-sufficiency, which blends well with permaculture, with my focus being creating my entire income from the property which is working well so far.
 In 2007 I rescued 850 organic blueberry bushes and now inadvertently run an organic blueberry PYO business as well as being in the process of building a food forest, and have converted an old train into an eco airbnb.

 Since 2015 I have been, and still am, working on James Cameron’s 20 hectare/50 acre Permaculture food forest in the Wairarapa which is taking food forests to a much larger scale.
-I hold qualifications in organic horticulture and have taught this for many years, as well as beekeeping, and in 2010 I wrote the book ‘Mastering the art of self sufficiency in New Zealand’.
+I hold qualifications in teaching and organic horticulture and have taught this for many years, as well as beekeeping, and in 2010 I wrote the book ‘Mastering the art of self sufficiency in New Zealand’.